pennyphp/penny/README.md

 This project help you to create applications with the best standalone components.

 ## Projects
+[penny-foldering](https://github.com/gianarb/penny-foldering) rapresents only a foldering implementation.
+This is the simplest starting poin

 [classic-app](https://github.com/gianarb/penny-classic-app) is a skeleton application to build classic web application with a HTML Render.
 It implements [thephpleague/plates](https://github.com/thephpleague/plates) how template engine.

 [currency-fair](https://github.com/gianarb/currency-fair-codetest) backend directory is an API system implementations of penny.
 It implements [predis](https://github.com/nrk/predis) and few zf components.